nicolasdeory/firelight/README.md

 # leagueoflegends-led
-A flexible League of Legends integration for RGB LED devices.
+A modular League of Legends integration for RGB LED devices.

 ![](repo/video-gif.gif)